1. Fiscal risk identification: the "tax on velocity" model

 Border equalisation & reverse charge mechanisms

-To level the playing field for local industry, the framework mandates:
+To level the playing field for local industry, the framework mandates (see also carousel, border, and imports above):

 - 7% border equalisation levy: Applied to all consumer imports to ensure offshore retailers contribute equally to NZ infrastructure.